oldweb-today/oldweb-today/README.md

 # JS OldWeb.today -- JavaScript Browser Emulation

-[oldweb.today](https://oldweb.today) is a system that connects emulated web browsers to web archives, allowing users to browse the old web, today, as it was!
+[oldweb.today](https://oldweb.today) (OWT) is a system that connects emulated web browsers to web archives, allowing users to browse the old web, today, as it was!

 ## Supported Browsers

 See the [oldweb.today](https://oldweb.today) for the latest list of browsers.
-The goal is to support Netscape, IE as well as other lesser known, but notable browsers in the history of the web.
+The goal is to support common (Netscape, IE, etc..) as well as other lesser known, but notable browsers in the history of the web.

 If you would like to see a browser supported, or would like to contribute a browser, please open an issue!